Linhvjc/vibo/README.md

 > **Random response in the tag**
 > - With the tag found, we will find the appropriate responses in the data
 > - Randomly select an answer from the responses array

+### D. Advantages and Disadvantages
+#### Advantages
+> - Flask provides a simple and clear model for building chatbots, making it easy for developers to understand and implement.
+> - The chatbot runs stably on i5 chip configuration or higher, ensuring good performance for your users.
+> - The training data is stored in JSON format, which is a plain text format that is easy to use and send to any server.
+JSON is also commonly used to exchange text data between the browser and the computer.
+> - The chatbot training process is efficient and doesn't take much time, allowing you to get your chatbot up and running quickly.
+> - As the chatbot is deployed on Flask, it's easy to extend and add new features or customizations.
+> - MongoDB, a NoSQL database, provides the flexibility and ease of storing data, allowing you to manage and organize your data in a way that meets your needs.
+> - MongoDB also offers robust security features to protect your data, ensuring that your chatbot and its data are safe and secure.

+#### Disadvantages
+> - Lack of diverse and comprehensive training data
+> - Overloading the model with too much training data can decrease its accuracy
+> - Longer sentences for the chatbot to analyze and predict will negatively impact its response accuracy
+> - Chatbots built on Flask may require more resources and potentially impact system performance
+> - MongoDB, being a NoSQL database, offers flexible data storage but also requires careful data management and security measures
+> - As Flask is an open-source platform, there may be security vulnerabilities or missing features, requiring extra caution when implementing.

+### Conclusion
+In this post, I hope to introduce you to a useful tool, a chatbot.
+I have built the chatbot in the simplest way possible to help you understand better.
+However, to achieve higher accuracy, each step needs to be optimized further.
+This is my first article and there may be mistakes or misunderstandings, I welcome feedback and corrections from all of you.
+Thank you very much for reading and providing feedback.

+Corgiman is the project where I applied this model, You can find it [here](https://github.com/Linhvjc/Corgiman.git)

+If you are interested or have any questions about the article, please leave your comments below the comment section ^^.
+Thank you very much for your follow up.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------